 Its release couldn’t come at a more pivotal moment, as we watch our wannabe-strongman president tear gas peaceful protesters and stage photo-ops while missing the message of what people are demonstrating against entirely.
-None of this is surprising, sadly, and as fatigued as we can become at reading analysis of the Trump administration’s behaviors while his supporters continue to ignore such analysis in favor of propaganda and rejections of critical thinking, her analysis is wholly worth reading.
+None of this is surprising, sadly, and as fatigued as we can become at reading analysis of the Trump administration’s behaviors while his supporters continue to ignore such analysis in favor of propaganda and rejections of critical thinking, Gessen’s analysis is wholly worth reading.

-Grown from her ominous, guideline-establishing essay “Autocracy: Rules for Survival,” written shortly after Trump’s election, Gessen manages to look at events that have already been discussed ad nauseum and examine them with a fresh perspective, especially using the lens of her experience in the Soviet Union and familiarity and understanding of Putin’s tactics.
+Grown from the ominous, guideline-establishing essay “Autocracy: Rules for Survival,” written shortly after Trump’s election, Gessen manages to look at events that have already been discussed ad nauseum and examine them with a fresh perspective, especially using the lens of their experience in the Soviet Union and familiarity and understanding of Putin’s tactics.
 It’s well written and clearly defined without dumbing down key concepts.
 It’s also bluntly horrifying and of immediate consequence.

-This is one of the biggest messages we need to take from this book, especially at this crucial moment, as we’re reminded that black Americans can be murdered with impunity by law enforcement, health care remains inaccessible to millions, and an ocean-wide gap of disparity exists, all of which contributed to the inequality, unrest, anger, and frustration that opened the door for Trump.
+This is one of the biggest messages we need to take from this book, especially at this crucial moment, as we’re reminded that Black Americans can be murdered with impunity by law enforcement, health care remains inaccessible to millions, and an ocean-wide gap of disparity exists, all of which contributed to the inequality, unrest, anger, and frustration that opened the door for Trump.

 American political conversation had become a space free from imagination and aspiration.
 Rather than talk about the future, we talked about policy; rather than talk about what’s right and just, we talked about what’s realistic and lawful; rather than discuss values, we discussed strategies.
 It was this dull, neutral, largely hollow space that Trump so easily filled with his crudeness, cruelty, and lies.